 The minimalist movement is making its way into label design as more brands are forgoing flashy and opting for simple.
 You’ve surely heard the phrase, “less is more,” which can be especially true when it comes to the design of your product and bottle labels.

 A minimalist’s mantra is to remove the unnecessary.
 In an era of information overload, brands are realizing that customers appreciate minimal labeling.
 It’s an effective trend that works because of its simplicity.

 Although simple, minimalism can evoke a variety of tones, from clean and earthy, to elegant and chic.
 For this reason, minimalism designs can work great for labels in many industries:

-We’ve rounded up some top design trends that will help give your packaging a minimalist look.
-See how you can apply these minimalist techniques to your next label.
+We’ve rounded up some top designs and minimalist packaging trends that will help give your packaging a minimalist look.
+See how you can apply these minimalist product design techniques to your next label.

 Choose Your Words (and Typography) Carefully

 Abandon lengthy descriptions and use fewer words on your labels to achieve a minimalist look.
 Your label could simply state your brand’s name or shorten it down to its initials, like E.L.F. cosmetics, or EOS lip balms.
 Smaller brands may want to add a little more explanation, such as a catchy slogan or a brief product description that can be summarized in one sentence.

 Think about your typography.
 Sans serif fonts are easier to read and add simplicity to a label design.
 These fonts display the text in the simplest way possible without any added embellishments and are slightly more modern than serif fonts.